Throughout this post, I will present you with some alternatives to incorporate working partners to boost your Startup.

 It is easy to think that phantom shares are only based on a subjective aspect, as they are not legally real shares.

-You should know that the value of these shares is agreed in a negotiation between the employee and the entrepreneurial leader, in most cases the economic value is subject to the real value of the company’s shares.
+You should know that the value of these shares is agreed in a negotiation between the worker and the entrepreneurial leader; in most cases, the economic value is subject to the real value of the company’s shares.

 Employee Stock Ownership Plans (ESOP)

 ESOPs are programmes in which employees acquire shares in the company, often as part of a benefit or retirement plan.
-This gives employees a sense of ownership and participation in the company’s success.
+This gives employees a sense of ownership and participation in the success of the company.

-They can also be particularly effective in improving employee engagement and loyalty, as well as providing tax benefits for both the company and the employees.
+They can also be particularly effective in improving employee engagement and loyalty, as well as providing fiscal benefits for both the company and the employees.

 Advantages of Employee Stock Ownership Plans (ESOPs)

-• The benefits apply to both the employer and the employees, and it is even an incentive that can work very well for talent attraction and retention.
+- The benefits apply to both the employer and the employees, and it is even an incentive that can work very well for talent recruitment and retention.

-• It is an efficient alternative in the context of funding or contributing to the participation of retiring employees.
+- This is an efficient alternative in the context of financing or contributing to the participation of retiring workers.

-• From an employee context, this type of incentive helps to develop a greater sense of belonging and loyalty to the company, which can impact on achievement motivation.
+- From an employee context, such incentives help to develop a greater sense of belonging and loyalty to the company, which can impact on achievement motivation.

 Employee Stock Ownership Plan (ESOP) Considerations

-• The management of this investment instrument is often somewhat complex, in many cases requiring the expertise of a qualified professional.
+- The management of this investment instrument tends to be somewhat complex, in many cases requiring the expertise of a qualified professional.

 Borrowing to raise funds